Experimental design for Partially Observed Markov Decision Processes: Framework and Assumptions

 In order to maximize the Fisher Information we employ the techniques of stochastic dynamic programming.
-Assuming a reward function $C_t(x_t,u_t)$, our objective is to maximize the total expected reward $E[\sum_{t=0}^T C_t(X_t,u_t)]$ by use of the controls.
-The essence of dynamic programming is that by starting at time $T-1$ and working backwards, we can compute an optimal policy that maps a state $x_t$ to a control $u_t$ that accounts for the choices of $u_t$ that we will make in the future.
+In the context of a (completely observed) Markov Decision Process, we consider obtaining a reward at each time point $t$ that is equal to $C_t(x_t,u_t)$.
+Our objective is to maximize the total expected reward $E[\sum_{t=0}^{T-1} C_t(x_t,u_t)]$ by use of the controls.
+The essence of dynamic programming is that by starting at time $T-1$ we can determine the best action $u_{T-1}(x_{T-1})$ to be taken for each value of the state.
+Working backwards, we can compute an optimal policy $u_t(x_t)$ that maps a state $x_t$ to a control $u_t$ that will maximize the expected reward, accounting for the already-calculated policies $u_s(x_s)$ for $s > t$.